packed-re/PyppeteerProtect/README.md

 PyppeteerProtect retrieves an execution context either by calling out to a binding (created with `Runtime.addBinding` and `Runtime.bindingCalled`, and called using `Page.addScriptToEvaluateOnNewDocument` and `Runtime.evaluate` in an isolated context), or by creating an isolated world (using `Page.createIsolatedWorld`).

-These patches are applied automatically on each navigation by listening to the `request` and `response` events of the page, and by hooking `ExecutionContext.evaluateHandle`.
+These patches are applied automatically on each navigation by listening to the `request` and `response` events of the page, and by hooking `ExecutionContext.evaluateHandle` to explicitly wait for an execution context to be obtained, incase one hasn't been retrieved in time.